HelpMeFinishPhD/Qcamp2019/missions/Bob_M1.md

 > *-  John Perry Barlow*

-Objective: Complete the "asymmetrical cryptography handout".
+Objective: Complete the `Asymmetrical Cryptography` handout.
 No cheating or copying with Alice allowed [insert stern warning].

 Point allocation scheme:
 * Based on the number of correct responses in the handout.